Send Mobile App Messages over Flow

 With an automation scenario, you can automatically add a person to a flow based on the mobile app users’ preferences and subscriptions.
 To create an automation scenario, follow the steps below:

-- Log in to the web interface and navigate to the Communicate module, click CREATE FLOW and People events as your starting point.
+- Log in to the web interface and navigate to Moments, click CREATE FLOW and People events as your starting point.

 - Define the audience by specifying the attributes and tag values that each person`s profile needs to have to be included in the flow